UMAprotocol/launch-lsp/README.md

 The purpose of this repository/package is to make it easy to customize your LSP (Long-Short Pair) deployment.
 Feel free to use this repository in place or fork and customize it.

-For more information on the LSP, [read the docs](https://umaproject.org/lsp.html).
+For more information on the LSP, [read the docs](https://docs.umaproject.org/synthetic-tokens/long-short-pair).

-This launch repo currently is only for Kovan and Mumbai testnet LSP deployments.
-This will soon be updated to include Ethereum mainnet and Polygon deployments.
+This launch repo currently supports LSP deployments on Mumbai testnet, Polygon, Kovan testnet and Ethereum Mainnet.

 ## Install system dependencies